 Vaccination against COVID-19 of Ukrainian citizens from temporarily occupied territories continues

 In Ukraine, the 5th stage of the COVID-19 vaccination campaign continues, where all interested Ukrainians over the age of 18 can be vaccinated.
-Ukrainian citizens living in the temporarily occupied territories of Donetsk and Luhansk oblasts, the Autonomous Republic of Crimea and city of Sevastopol can be vaccinated against COVID-19 at any of the vaccination points and mass vaccination centers in the Government controlled territory of Ukraine.
+Ukrainian citizens living in the temporarily occupied territories of Donetsk and Luhansk oblasts, the Autonomous Republic of Crimea and Sevastopol can be vaccinated against COVID-19 at any of the vaccination points and mass vaccination centers in the government-controlled territory of Ukraine.

-You can get such an invitation by previously making an appointment for vaccination at one of the population vaccination centers and vaccination points located in the Government controlled territory of Donetsk, Luhansk and Kherson oblasts in the territorial vicinity of entry checkpoints.
-List of these points and centers is on https://bit.ly/3iwT5Or .
+You can get such an invitation by previously making an appointment for vaccination at one of the population vaccination centers and vaccination points located in the government-controlled territory.
+The relevant population vaccination centers and vaccination points are located in territorial proximity to entry checkpoints in Donetsk, Luhansk and Kherson oblasts, as well as in territorial proximity to state border checkpoints in Luhansk and Kharkiv oblasts.
+The list of these points and centers is at https://bit.ly/3iwT5Or

-During the conversation, you should tell the operator which locality you are from (specifying that it is currently temporarily occupied), provide your details and choose the most convenient vaccination point or vaccination center.
+During the conversation, it is necessary to tell the operator which locality you are from (specifying that it is currently temporarily occupied), specify your details and choose the most convenient vaccination point or vaccination center.

-The operator will register you for vaccination and send you an SMS message with a unique identifier, if you have a Ukrainian phone number, or an email if it is not available.
+The operator will register you for vaccination and send you an SMS message with a unique identifier, if you have a Ukrainian phone number or an email if the phone number is not available.

 You will need to provide this ID when crossing the checkpoint.

-To register for the second dose, you will need to repeat all the previous steps.
+To make an appointment for the second dose, you will need to repeat all the previous steps.

-Citizens from the temporarily occupied territories can also be vaccinated at these and any other vaccination points and centers without receiving an invitation or a unique ID.
-In this case, after crossing the dividing line, they must download and activate the Vdoma app, get a negative PCR or rapid test, and cancel the self-isolation.
+We remind you that citizens from the temporarily occupied territories can also be vaccinated at these and any other vaccination points and centers without receiving an invitation and a unique identifier.
+In this case, after crossing the dividing line, they must download and activate the “Vdoma” app, get a negative PCR or rapid test, and stop self-isolation.
 You can pass rapid testing immediately at the checkpoint.
 It is important that now self-isolation begins 72 hours after arrival from the temporarily occupied territories.

-For Ukrainian citizens who live in the temporarily occupied territories and are forced to enter the territory of Ukraine through the territory of the Russian Federation, where they have stayed for more than 7 days in the last 14 days, self-isolation/observation for 14 days is mandatory.
+For Ukrainian citizens who live at the temporarily occupied territories and must enter the territory of Ukraine through the territory of the Russian Federation, where they have stayed for more than 7 days in the last 14 days, self-isolation/observation for 14 days is mandatory.
 They can be vaccinated at any vaccination point or mass vaccination center after passing 14 days of self-isolation.